GeoMOER/moer-mpg-data-analysis/docs/index.md

-# Coronavirus
+# Setting

-Due to the ongoing Corona pandemic this course will take place in a digital classroom with up to ten students being additionally present in person in the physical classroom.
+This course will take place in a hybrid setting with a digital classroom and additional students being present in person in the physical classroom (**F 14 | 00A12**).
-Details on this synchronous hybrid classroom format will be provided in the first session, which will take place online only on Tuesday 10.11.2020 at 9:15 am.
+Details on this synchronous hybrid classroom format will be provided in the first session, which will take place **online only on Tuesday 26.10.2021 at 9:15 am**.
-The link to the digital classroom of the first session is provided in the [Ilias course environment](https://ilias.uni-marburg.de/goto.php?target=crs_2111013&client_id=UNIMR) (only accessible for members of the course who are logged-in into Ilias).
+The link to the digital classroom of the first session is provided in the [Ilias course environment](xxx){:target="_blank"} (only accessible for members of the course who are logged-in into Ilias).
-Please also seriously check the hygiene policy for the course, which can be found on Ilias, and the regularly updated [Information on the Coronavirus](https://www.uni-marburg.de/de/universitaet/administration/sicherheit/coronavirus) of the University of Marburg.
+Please also seriously check and follow the [Information on the Coronavirus](https://www.uni-marburg.de/de/universitaet/administration/sicherheit/coronavirus){:target="_blank"} of the University of Marburg.
+This course is intended as a blended learning module in our study program although the provided introductions, explanations and examples might be useful for self-study, too.
 {: .notice--info}

 # Syllabus

-The course encompassed 13 sessions from 10.11.2020 to 23.02.2021 with a Christmas break between 19.12.2020 and 10.01.2021.
+The course encompassed 13 sessions from 26.10.2021 to 15.02.2022 with a Christmas break between 20.12.2021 and 10.01.2022.

 | Session | Topic | Content |
 |-------|--------|---------|